axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 for more detail.

-There is a small change when initializing statistic chart, so if you override ``DefaultChart.mod``, have a look at its note to see what is changed.
+There is a small change when initializing statistic chart, so if you override ``DefaultChart.mod``, take a look at its note to see what is changed.

 Portal connector is removed, so there are many things related to it must be adjusted.
-Check this list below
+Check list below

 -  All ``Remote*`` classes are removed, replaced by the Ivy classes: ICase, ITask, IUser, IApplication, etc..